ballerina-platform/ballerina-lang/stdlib/time/src/main/ballerina/time/Module.md

-## Package overview
+## Module overview
-The `ballerina/time` package provides implementations related to time, date, time zones, and durations.
+The `ballerina/time` module provides implementations related to time, date, time zones, and durations.

-The package has two main types as [Time](time.html#Time) and [Timezone](time.html#Timezone).
+The module has two main types as [Time](time.html#Time) and [Timezone](time.html#Timezone).
 The type `Time` represents a time associated with a given time zone.
 It has `time` and `zone` as attributes.
 The type `Timezone` represents the time zone associated with a given time.
 It has `zoneId` and `zoneOffset` as attributes.
 A `zoneId` can be one of the following:

 * If `zoneId` equals 'Z', the result is UTC.
 * If `zoneId` equals 'GMT', 'UTC' or 'UT', it is equivalent to UTC.